 PowerBar ISOACTIVE and ISOMAX Isotonic sports drinks

-PowerBar Isoactive Drink Mix - 1.32kg and PowerBar IsoMax 1.2kg Tub are designed to provide the maximum rate of hydration.
-They provide a carbohydrate electrolyte solution that leaves you refreshed and helps maintain your endurance.
+PowerBar IsoActive and PowerBar IsoMax are designed to provide the maximum rate of hydration.
+They provide a carbohydrate-electrolyte solution that leaves you refreshed and helps maintain your endurance.

-When we take part in any kind of physical activity we require energy; the rate of energy used is determined by the intensity of our activity.
-Carbohydrates are the number one source of fuel for endurance activities and can be stored in the form of glycogen in our liver and muscles.
+When we take part in any kind of physical activity we require energy.
+Carbohydrates are the number one source of fuel for endurance activities and can be stored in the form of glycogen in our liver and also in muscles.
 This source of energy is easily available for our working muscles.

-It is always recommended that you 'stock up' your energy tanks if you wish to get an idea of what your optimum performance levels are.
-As a rule for pre-event meals, you should eat low-fat, carbohydrate-rich meal that are low in fibre and easy to digest 3-4 hours before your exercise (e.g. pasta with low-fat tomato sauce, cold or hot cereal with banana, honey and low-fat yoghurt.
+It is always recommended that you 'stock up' your energy tanks if you wish to get an idea of what your maximum performance levels are.
+As a rule for pre-event meals, you should eat a low-fat, carbohydrate-rich meal that is low in fibre and easy to digest 3-4 hours before your exercise (e.g. pasta with low-fat tomato sauce, cold or hot cereal with banana, honey and low-fat yoghurt.

-The PowerBar energy products have been developed for endurance sports with C2MAX Dual Source Carb Mix, a special ratio of glucose and fructose sources.
-The recommended carbohydrate intake depends on duration and intensity of the activity and lasts up to 90g carbohydrates per hour.
+PowerBar energy products have been developed for endurance sports with a special ratio of glucose and fructose sources.
+The recommended carbohydrate intake depends on the duration and intensity of the activity and lasts up to 90g carbohydrates per hour.